instadeepai/jumanji/README.md

 Jumanji is a suite of Reinforcement Learning (RL) environments written in JAX focused on providing clean, hardware-accelerated environments for industry-driven research.
 Jumanji is helping pioneer a new wave of hardware-accelerated research and development in the exciting field of RL.
-Jumanji's high-speed environments enable faster iterations and larger scale experimentation while simultaneously reducing complexity and removing barriers of entry.
+Jumanji's high-speed environments enable faster iterations and larger-scale experimentation while simultaneously reducing complexity and removing barriers of entry.

-Jumanji was originally started by engineers and researchers within the Research Team at [InstaDeep](https://www.instadeep.com/), and is now developed jointly with the open source community.
-We are looking forward to see what the future of JAX powered RL holds and what we can do with the RL community.
+Jumanji was originally started by engineers and researchers within the Research Team at [InstaDeep](https://www.instadeep.com/) and is now developed jointly with the open-source community.
+We are looking forward to seeing what the future of JAX-powered RL holds and what we can do with the RL community.
 Don't forget to watch 🔭 and star 🌟 the repo, so you don't miss out on any of the exciting advances and future development of Jumanji!

 ### Goals 🚀

 1. Provide a simple, well-test API reference for JAX-based environments.
-2. Make research in RL more accessible
+2. Make research in RL more accessible.
 3. Facilitate the research on RL for problems in the industry and contribute to closing the gap between research and industrial applications.